Horace Rawlins: Professional career

-Private life
+Personal life

-Rawlins married Cicely Margaret Wright at St Saviour, Shanklin in early 1911.
+In 1911, Rawlins married Cicely Margaret Wright at St Saviour, Shanklin.
 Cicely had been born in Great Chesterford, Essex in 1878.

 Horace and Cicely travelled to the United States in April 1911 and April 1912 and spent the summer there.
 Their first child, Robert Cecil, was born in England in 1913, followed by Clifford Horace in 1916 and there is no indication that Rawlins returned to the United States after 1912.

 Rawlins' mother, Sarah Maria, died in Wealdstone on 7 June 1914 aged 73 at which time Rawlins was described as a "draper".

+Death

 Rawlins died on 22 January 1935 in Greenlands Nursing Home in Reading, Berkshire, now part of the site of the Royal Berkshire Hospital.
 He had been living in Barkham near Wokingham and was buried there at the parish church of St. James.
 His gravestone reads "In ever loving memory of Horace Thomas Rawlins who passed peacefully away January 22nd 1935 aged 60 years Thy will be done".
 Cicely died in early 1964 in Parkstone, Dorset, aged 85.